 - Do I need safety training to obtain a scallop diver license?

 - Where does the money from the lottery application go?

 - I have a question that was not answered here - who can I talk to?

 You can enter the lottery online at: www.maine.gov/scalloplottery.
 If you do not have a computer or internet access, your local public library might be able to provide computers and internet access.
 The online lottery application is also accessible on mobile devices.
 Because of the anticipated volume of interest in the lottery, DMR cannot accept applications by mail.
 If you prefer to submit your application on paper, you may come to the DMR offices in Augusta to complete and submit paper applications.
-DMR will be accepting online lottery applications between September 24, 2018 and 5 pm on October 26, 2018.
+DMR will be accepting online lottery applications between noon on September 14, 2020 and 4:30 pm on October 30, 2020.